ninglab/CTKG/Schema.md

 # Nodes

 The following table shows the description and attributes for each node type.
 We list the brief definition of attributes.
-Please refer to this [link][def] for detailed definitions.
+Please refer to this [link][https://prsinfo.clinicaltrials.gov/results_definitions.html] for detailed definitions.

 [def]: https://support.typora.io/Markdown-Reference/#reference-links